WaqasSaleem97/CC_F25/Lab_Exam/solution.md

-# Lab Exam – Cloud & DevOps (IAM, Terraform, Ansible) – Reference Solution (Updated Provider Block)
+# Lab Exam – Cloud Computing (IAM, Terraform, Ansible) – Reference Solution

 We must actually run the commands, create resources, and take the required screenshots in your own AWS account and repo.